Ole Miss · Mississippi

 Named awards that don’t always surface on the main financial aid page.
 Each one has its own eligibility rules.

 Amount$20,942/year for 2025-2026 (covers tuition, meals, and UM-Managed housing)EligibilityMississippi resident, family income ≤ $40,000, Student Aid Index ≤ 6,655, 3.0 GPA, Pell-eligible.
-Must complete the FAFSA.
+Must submit a FAFSA by March 1 prior to the fall semester for automatic consideration.

 Ole Miss's low-income guarantee for in-state students.
 Includes a separate $500 book allowance on top of the $20,942 base.
 One of the most generous published low-income packages at any SEC flagship.